‘The Bachelor’ Star Corinne Olympios’ Mom Claims The Show Is Fake, Wants Fans To Stop Calling Her

 A photo posted by Corinne Olympios (@colympios) on

 It’s unclear what Peri plans to do about the overzealous fans who are calling her house.
 It doesn’t seem that making a phone call is illegal or would warrant any legal action unless someone was harassing her.
-Then again, we’re talking about Corinne Olympios’ mom here and it’s pretty safe to assume that Corinne got her ability to be dramatic from somewhere.
+Then again, we’re talking about Corinne Olympios’ mom here, and it’s pretty safe to assume that Corinne got her ability to be dramatic from somewhere.

 Keep in mind that Corinne is 25-years old and still lives at home with her parents.
 To make matters even more shocking, fans learned early in the season that Nick Viall’s suitor still employees her childhood nanny to cook and clean for her.
 It really shouldn’t be too surprising that Corinne Olympios acts entitled and has a hard time connecting with the other women on the show.
 She’s used to getting everything that she wants and never being told no.